TalaoDAO/talao-documentation/docs/light_trusted_list_mechanism.md

 # Light Trusted List Mechanism

-Updated the 21nd of August, 2025
+Updated the 13th of February, 2026

 ## Table of Contents